ZmnSCPxj/clboss/README.md

   * At this point you talk them into running C-Lightning and CLBOSS.

-To help with this user story, CLBOSS provides the `clboss-ignore-onchain` command.
+To help with these user stories, CLBOSS provides the `clboss-ignore-onchain` command.
 After executing this command, CLBOSS will temporarily ignore onchain funds (with the side effect that it will not try to